canonical/jaas-documentation/howto/manage-models.md

 ### 3. Import the model into JIMM

-Finally we will import the model into JIMM using `jimmctl`.
+Finally we will import the model into JIMM.

 First we must check that we have a cloud-credential for the cloud where the desired model is running.
 This is simply a pre-check performed when importing a model to ensure that the user has credentials for the cloud.